cameronsimbo/qtip/README.md

     - Refining logic in the MediatR handlers so that tokenization, persistence, and statistics were easy to understand and extend.

 - **Extend beyond email and polish the UX**
-  - After the email‑only version was stable, I implemented the optional extension with additional tags (phone numbers, IBANs, and security‑style tokens) using straightforward regex patterns.
+  - After the email only version was stable, I implemented the optional extension with additional tags (phone numbers, IBANs, and security style tokens) using straightforward regex patterns.
   - I then added small UX improvements: a richer stats panel that shows both totals and last submission counts, and a clear stats button so it is easy to reset and re exercise the system.

 </details>

 ---

-## Trade‑offs and decisions made
+## Trade offs and decisions made

 <details>
 <summary>Trade offs and decisions made</summary>

 <br />

-### 1. EF Core code‑first with `EnsureCreated` (no migrations checked in)
+### 1. EF Core code first with `EnsureCreated` (no migrations checked in)

-- **Decision**: Use EF Core’s code‑first model and `Database.EnsureCreated()` at startup instead of maintaining explicit migrations in this repo.
+- **Decision**: Use EF Core’s code first model and `Database.EnsureCreated()` at startup instead of maintaining explicit migrations in this repo.
 - **Reasoning**: For a small challenge with a simple schema, this keeps setup and maintenance very light while still giving a real relational database and clear schema.
-- **Trade‑off**: This approach is not ideal for production schema evolution, but it is acceptable  for this tech test.
+- **Trade off**: This approach is not ideal for production schema evolution, but it is acceptable  for this tech test.

-### 2. From email‑only detection to a generalized classification service
+### 2. From email only detection to a generalized classification service

-- **Decision**: Start with a dedicated `IEmailDetectionService` and later evolve to a single `IClassificationDetectionService` that detects multiple configured types (email, IBAN, phone, tokens) using regex patterns and enum‑backed tags.
+- **Decision**: Start with a dedicated `IEmailDetectionService` and later evolve to a single `IClassificationDetectionService` that detects multiple configured types (email, IBAN, phone, tokens) using regex patterns and enum backed tags.
 - **Reasoning**: Beginning with email only kept the initial pipeline simple and easy to validate; once that was correct, it was generalized to support additional classification types without changing the controller or command.

-### 3. Regex‑based detection for all types
+### 3. Regex based detection for all types

 - **Decision**: Use simple regexes for email, IBAN, phone, and tokens instead of external libraries or strict format validators.
 - **Reasoning**: Regex is sufficient here to demonstrate detection behavior and tokenization, and keeps the implementation easy to understand and adjust.
-- **Trade‑off**: Patterns are deliberately simplified; they may miss some valid real‑world formats or match slightly more than a production grade validator would.
+- **Trade off**: Patterns are deliberately simplified; they may miss some valid real world formats or match slightly more than a production grade validator would.

 </details>